FarihaChoudhury/project/README.md

 ## TO RUN PROJECT CODE:

 To perform classification:
-- Navigate to GitHubCommitData directory  'project/GitHubCommitData'
+- Navigate to 'GitHubCommitData' directory on terminal
     - Navigate to main.py
     - The 'OWNER', 'REPO', 'BRANCH' and 'accessToken' are filled with correct information for testing a provided repository
             - OWNER: GitHub login name of the owner of the repository
             - REPO: Name of the repository (must have ownership of repository tested)
             - BRANCH: Default branch of repository, "main" or "master" depending on repository set up.
             - accessToken: personal access token for OAuth access to GitHub REST API
-    - Run main.py whilst inside the GitHubCommitData directory, from the terminal using command 'python3 main.py'
+    - Run main.py whilst inside the GitHubCommitData directory, from the terminal using command: 'python3 main.py'
             - If there was an error with the previous step, the system will exit with an error message
     - Wait until terminal displays: "Sorry for the wait, the classification is complete." before loading results

 To view results:
--  Once the classification is complete, navigate to the ResultsForCommitData directory  - 'project/ResultsForCommitData'
+-  Once the classification is complete, navigate to the 'ResultsForCommitData' directory on terminal
     - Run the HTTP server using the command:  'python3 -m http.server'
     - Go to a browser and type the URL 'http://localhost:8000/result.html' to view the results of the classification